michaeluno/amazon-auto-links/readme.txt

 Yes, that is the former name of this plugin and it is now Auto Amazon Links.

 = Do ad-block browser add-ons block the outputs of this plugin? = Unfortunately, some ad-block browser add-ons do that.
-To work around it, either rename the plugin installation directory, `amazon-auto-links` to something else or install from the [GitHub repository](https://github.com/michaeluno/amazon-auto-links) using the [Git Updater](https://github.com/afragen/git-updater) plugin.
+To work around it, either rename the plugin installation directory, `amazon-auto-links` to something else which should be unique and not include the string of `amazon-auto-links` such as `xyz` or install from the [GitHub repository](https://github.com/michaeluno/amazon-auto-links) using the [Git Updater](https://github.com/afragen/git-updater) plugin.

+Changed directory name:
+  - **Good**:
+    - xyz
+    - foobar
+    - own-made-up-name
+  - **Bad**:
+    - amazon-auto-links-2
+    - amazon-auto-links2

 Then add the following code in the [functions.php](https://developer.wordpress.org/themes/basics/theme-functions/#what-is-functions-php) file.